Growing Leaders through Hands-On Learning

 Robotics | Computer Science | Aerospace & Aviation | and more

 Byte by Byte 4-H members don't just learn about technology--they engage with it through hands-on projects in areas like computer science, technology, and civic engagement.
 Adult mentors provide a positive environment where kids grow confidence, independence, resilience, and compassion.
-4-H youth members learn new skills and take on new challenges through club programming and partnerships with programs like FIRST Robotics.
+4-H youth members learn new skills and take on new challenges through club programming and partnerships with programs like FIRST Robotics and Girls Who Code.